 Example of a little picture question:

-The fourth paragraph (lines 50-56) indicates the Plato’s principal objection to “poetry” (line 50) was its
+The fourth paragraph (lines 50-56) indicates that Plato’s principal objection to “poetry” (line 50) was its

 A. confusing language